-Procedure for Objecting to Subpoena For Production of Documentary Evidence.
-If you wish to object to a subpoena commanding you to produce documents, electronically stored information or tangible items, or to permit the inspection of premises, you may send a good faith written objection to the party or attorney serving the subpoena that objects to: (1) producing, inspecting, copying, testing, or sampling any or all of the materials designated in the subpoena; (2) inspecting the premises; or (3) producing electronically stored information in the form or forms requested or from sources that are not reasonably accessible because of undue burden or expense., You must send your written objection to the party or attorney who served the subpoena before the time specified for compliance or within 14 days after the subpoena is served, whichever is earlier.
-See Rule 45(c)(5)(A)(i) and (ii) of the Arizona Rules of Civil Procedure.
+Procedure for Objecting to Subpoena for Production of Documentary Evidence.
+If you wish to object to a subpoena commanding you to produce documents, electronically stored information or tangible items, or to permit the inspection of premises, you may send a good faith written objection to the party or attorney serving the subpoena that objects to: (1) producing, inspecting, copying, testing, or sampling any or all of the materials designated in the subpoena; (2) inspecting the premises; or (3) producing electronically stored information in the form or forms requested or from sources that are not reasonably accessible because of undue burden or expense, the good-faith routine operation of an electronic information system, or the good-faith and consistent application of a document retention policy.
+You also may object on the ground that the subpoena seeks the production of materials that that have already been produced in the action or that are available from parties to the action.
+See Rule 45(e)(1)(A).
+You must send your written objection to the party or attorney who served the subpoena before the time specified for compliance or within 14 days after the subpoena is served, whichever is earlier.
+See Rule 45(c)(6)(A)(i) and (ii) of the Arizona Rules of Civil Procedure.

 If you object because you claim the information requested is privileged, protected, or subject to protection as trial preparation material, you must express the objection clearly, and identify in writing the information, document, or electronically stored information withheld and describe the nature of that information, document, or electronically stored information in a manner that—without revealing information that is itself privileged or protected—will enable the demanding party to assess the claim.
-See Rules 26(b)(6)(A) and 45(c)(5)(C) of the Arizona Rules of Civil Procedure.
+See Rules 26(b)(6)(A) and 45(c)(5)(A) of the Arizona Rules of Civil Procedure.
+You may object to providing the information required by Rule 26(b)(6)(A) if providing the information would impose an undue burden or expense.

 If you object to the subpoena in writing, you do not need to comply with the subpoena until a court orders you to do so.
 It will be up to the party or attorney serving the subpoena to first personally consult with you and engage in good faith efforts to resolve your objection and, if the objection cannot be resolved, to seek an order from the court to compel you to provide the documents or inspection requested, after providing notice to you.
-See Rule 45(c)(5)(B) of the Arizona Rules of Civil Procedure.
+See Rule 45(c)(6)(B) and (C) of the Arizona Rules of Civil Procedure.

 If you are not a party to the litigation, or a party’s officer, the court will issue an order to protect you from any significant expense resulting from the inspection and copying commanded.
 See Rule 45(c)(6)(B) of the Arizona Rules of Civil Procedure.

-Instead of sending a written objection to the party or attorney who served the subpoena, you also have the option of raising your objections in a motion to quash or modify the subpoena.
-See Rule 45(e)(2) of the Arizona Rules for Civil Procedure.
+Instead of sending a written objection to the party or attorney who served the subpoena, you also have the option of raising your objections in a motion to quash or modify the subpoena, or through a motion for protective order.
+See Rule 45(c)(6)(B) and (e)(2) of the Arizona Rules for Civil Procedure.
 The procedure and grounds for doing so are described in the section above entitled “Procedure for Objecting to a Subpoena for Attendance at a Hearing, Trial or Deposition.”